Wave breaking in the Whitham equation: Introduction

+The hypotheses \eqref{AW:m1} and \eqref{A3:m1}-\eqref{A3:m3} require that $u_0'$ be sufficiently negative somewhere in $\mathbb{R}$.
+The idea of the proofs lies in that the profile of $u$ steepens until it becomes vertical in finite time.
+The hypotheses \eqref{IW:Gevrey} and \eqref{I:Gevrey} require that $u_0$ belong to the Gevrey class of index $1/\alpha$ (see \cite[pp.~335]{Hormander}, for instance).
+Since $1/\alpha>1$, nontrivial $u_0$ with compact support exist.
+They may be removed, provided that $K$ be bounded and integrable; see \cite{CEbreaking}, for instance.

-The proofs follow along the the same line as the argument in \cite{HT1}, studying ordinary differential equations for the solution and its derivatives of all orders along the characteristics, which by the way involve nonlocal forcing terms.
-Lemma~\ref{lem:K} ensures that $K$ (see \eqref{def:K}) associated with $c=c_{WW}$ (see \eqref{def:cWW}) behaves like $|\cdot|^{-1/2}$ near zero (and exponentially vanishes at infinity).
-Loosely speaking, therefore, the Whitham equation compares to \eqref{E:fKdV} in the case of $\alpha=1/2$, for which unfortunately the proof in \cite{HT1} ceases to apply.
+The proofs of Theorem~\ref{thm:whitham} and Theorem~\ref{thm:2/3} follow along the the same line as the argument in \cite{HT1}, examining the ordinary differential equations for the solution and its derivatives of all orders along the characteristics, which by the way involve nonlocal forcing terms.
+Lemma~\ref{lem:K} indicates that $K$ associated with $c=c_{\rm ww}$ behaves like $|\cdot|^{-1/2}$ near zero.
+Loosely speaking, therefore, the Whitham equation compares with \eqref{E:fKdV} in the case of $\alpha=1/2$, for which, unfortunately, the argument in \cite{HT1} ceases to apply.
 Specifically, one loses controls of the second derivative of the solution along the characteristics.
-We overcome the difficulty by making strong use of the ``smoothing effects" of the characteristics (see \eqref{def:X}), when the gradient of the solution is close to its minimum.
-It enables us to promote the result in \cite{HT1} to $0<\alpha<2/3$.
-We clarify several assertions in \cite{NS} in the course of the proof.
-Furthermore we relax the requirements on the initial datum in \cite{HT1}.
-Consequently Theorem~\ref{thm:2/3} offers an improvement over the result in \cite{HT1} even when $0<\alpha<1/2$.
+We overcome the difficulty by exploiting the ``smoothing effects" of the characteristics, when the derivative of the solution is sufficiently negative; see \eqref{I:X1}, \eqref{claim:X2}, and \eqref{claim:X3} below.
+It enables us to improve the result in \cite{HT1} to $0<\alpha<2/3$.
+Moreover, we are able to relax the hypotheses in \cite{NS} and \cite{HT1}.